Spanish-language version

 • When possible, use data-driven explanations.

-• Weave solutions into the discussion every step of the way.
+• Weave pathways to action into the discussion every step of the way.
 This prevents feelings of hopelessness and also shows the scientific and technical responses that are needed to curb the worst effects of climate change.

 • Foster a classroom environment where all perspectives are welcome.
 Invite students to voice their doubts, fears, or uncertainties.
 (Learn more about creating a validating classroom environment.)